ethereum/EIPs/EIPS/eip-draft-whisper.md

 ### Contents of Data Field of the Message (Optional)

-This section describes optional description of Data Field to set up an example.
+This section outlines the optional description of Data Field to set up an example.
 Later it may be moved to a separate EIP.

 It is only relevant if you want to decrypt the incoming message, but if you only want to send a message, any other format would be perfectly valid and must be forwarded to the peers.